JP-DEV-2302/Biblioteca-Lampada/README.md

-📦 Biblioteca LED
+📦 LED Library

-Uma biblioteca simples e eficiente para controle de LEDs em projetos embarcados (como Arduino, ESP32, Raspberry Pi e similares).
+A simple and efficient library for controlling LEDs in embedded projects (such as Arduino, ESP32, Raspberry Pi, and similar platforms).

-🚀 Funcionalidades
+🚀 Features

-Controle de LEDs digitais (ligar/desligar)
+Digital LED control (ON/OFF)

-Suporte a PWM (controle de brilho)
+PWM support (brightness control)

-Efeitos básicos (piscar, fade, sequência)
+Basic effects (blink, fade, sequence)

-Fácil integração com projetos existentes
+Easy integration with existing projects

-Código leve e otimizado
+Lightweight and optimized code

-🛠 Requisitos
+🛠 Requirements

-C++ (Arduino framework ou similar)
+C++ (Arduino framework or similar)

-Placa compatível com GPIO/PWM
+GPIO/PWM compatible board

-📌 Exemplos incluídos
+📌 Included Examples

-Blink – Piscar LED básico
+Blink – Basic LED blinking

-Fade – Efeito de transição suave
+Fade – Smooth transition effect

-Sequence – Controle de múltiplos LEDs
+Sequence – Multiple LED control

-🤝 Contribuição
+🤝 Contribution

-Contribuições são bem-vindas!
+Contributions are welcome!

-Faça um fork
+Fork the repository

-Crie uma branch (feature/nova-feature)
+Create a branch (feature/new-feature)

-Commit suas alterações
+Commit your changes

-Abra um Pull Request
+Open a Pull Request

-📄 Licença
+📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.